Small Steps.

 Every day in May, we’re sharing one simple thing you can do to support your mental health.
 Check back daily or download our full calendar to follow along.

-Identify one negative thought you've been struggling with and write down two other ways to view the situation.
+Write down a negative thought you've been struggling with and two other ways to view the situation.

 Life can feel more interesting when we’re open to new experiences.